 The United States was still a tough market to enter and even as Birnbaum signed agreements with Crate & Barrel and Williams Sonoma to stock their machines, Americans were still not partial to sparkling water, opting for seltzer instead.
 That is, until 2014 and 2015 when soda sales began to decline overall.
-PepsiCo has appeared to have caught on to this dip and think SodaStream could be its saving grace — at the very least to strike back against rival Coca-Cola, who has been weak in its own attempt to venture into the at-home market.
+PepsiCo has appeared to have caught on to this dip and thinks SodaStream could be its saving grace — at the very least to strike back against rival Coca-Cola, who has been slow in its own attempt to venture into the at-home market.

 “We get to play in a business — home beverages — where we don’t play,” PepsiCo CFO Hugh Johnston told CNBC.